Blog

 Benefits of Modal Analysis:

+Global Modal Analysis offers several benefits, particularly structural engineering, mechanical engineering, aerospace engineering, and vibration analysis.
 Modal analysis performed through either structural testing or finite element analysis-based simulation helps you:

-- Understand how a structure vibrates
+• Understand how a structure vibrates

-- Correlate and update simulation models
+• Correlate and update simulation models

-- Speed up structural, vibro-acoustic and durability calculations
+• Speed up structural, vibroacoustic, and durability calculations

-- Include flexibility in multibody simulation models
+• Include flexibility in multibody simulation models

 A structure with N degrees of freedom will have N corresponding mode shapes.
 Each mode shape is an independent and normalized displacement pattern which may be amplified and superimposed to create a resultant displacement pattern, as shown in Figure 1: